syncfusion-content/blazor-docs/blazor/datepicker/date-range.md

 ![Blazor DatePicker displays Selected Date](./images/blazor-datepicker-selected-date.png)

-N> If the value of `Min` or `Max` properties changed through code behind, you have to update the `Value` property to set within the range.
+> If the value of `Min` or `Max` properties changed through code behind, you have to update the `Value` property to set within the range.